kulics/koral/book-en/function-type.md

 At this point we can use the syntax of the Lambda expression to simplify our code.

-Since the function argument is already determined at the time of declaration, we can use the simplified syntax `${id, id -> statements}` to express it, which means defining the argument identifier and executing the function statement.
+Since the function argument is already determined at the time of declaration, we can use the simplified syntax `$id, id -> {statements}` to express it, which means defining the argument identifier and executing the function statement.

 If there is only one single return value statement, you can omit `{}` and use `$id, id -> expression`.